dmacvicar/terraform-provider-libvirt/README.md

   The Openshift 4 Installer uses Terraform for cluster orchestration and relies on terraform-provider-libvirt for libvirt platform.

-* [terraform-libvirt-kubespray](https://github.com/MusicDin/terraform-kvm-kubespray) Terraform script for setting up HA kubernetes cluster using KVM/libvirt and Kubespray.
+* [Kubitect](https://github.com/MusicDin/kubitect) - a CLI tool for deploying and managing Kubernetes clusters on libvirt platform.

 ## Authors